MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

     1. In the **Event hub namespace** list, select *AzureMonitoringData*.
     1. Optionally, select your **Event hub name**.
     1. In the **Event hub policy name** list, select the default event hub policy name.
     1. In the upper-left corner of the window, select **Save**.
-An event hub with the name *insights-operational-logs* will be created (unless you have selected an Event hub name above).
+An event hub with the name *insights-operational-logs* will be created (unless you've selected an Event hub name above).

 ---